ZarahS/Capstone-Projects/README.md

 # Capstone Projects

 > This folder consists of a range of projects completed as part of the HyperionDev Software Engineering Bootcamp from December 2022 - January 2023.
-These projects incorporate learning from a wider range of topics such as variables, control structures, functions, string handling and object oriented programming.
+These projects incorporate learning from a wide range of topics such as variables, control structures, functions, string handling and object oriented programming.
 Please see below for a summary of each project.

 ## Contents Table